Case Study: Advanced Analysis of Experimental Data (MaxDiff)

 - Worst selections: Select the 10 mdleast variables.

-- Alternative names: Decent/ethical, Plain-speaking, Healthy, Successful in business, Good in a crisis, Experienced in government, Concerned for the welfare of minorities, Understands economics, Concerned about global warming, Concerned about poverty, Has served in the military, Multilingual, Entertaining, Male, From a traditional American background, Christian
+- Add Alternative labels: Add these alternatives in the spreadsheet that opens: Decent/ethical, Plain-speaking, Healthy, Successful in business, Good in a crisis, Experienced in government, Concerned for the welfare of minorities, Understands economics, Concerned about global warming, Concerned about poverty, Has served in the military, Multilingual, Entertaining, Male, From a traditional American background, Christian

-- Check the Automatic option at the top, next to Calculate .
-This calculation is going to take about 10 minutes or so (it is doing a lot!).
+- This calculation is going to take about 10 minutes or so (it is doing a lot!).
 In the meantime, you may want to skip ahead and start on the next post in this series: Case Study: Visualizations.

 When the calculation has finished, you will see an output like the one below.
 If you are interested in understanding what it means, we have lots of posts about MaxDiff on our blog.
 However, there is no need to understand this output at this juncture, as the purpose of the post is to introduce the general workflow of using Displayr for advanced analyses.